Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Here are five of the most crucial things to test on your website:

 It’s helpful to see recommendations for optimizing a lead generation website put into practice.
-So, we’ve found three websites that are following many of the above best practices for generating leads with their pages and posts.
-We’ll tell you what we like about them so that you can take these tactics and use them on your own website.
+With that in mind, we’ve highlighted three websites that are following many of the above best practices for generating leads with their pages and posts.
+We’ll tell you what we like about them so that you can replicate their tactics on your own website.

 A website optimized for generating leads can help you reduce your cost per lead and increase the number of leads your business earns.
-Common tactics for this optimization include following SEO practices, creating landing pages, and offering relevant lead magnets all over the site.
-Now that you know the strategies, start upgrading your website and enjoy the rise in conversion rates.
+Common tactics for this optimization include following SEO best practices, creating landing pages, and offering relevant lead magnets throughout the site.
+Now that you know the necessary strategies, start upgrading your website and check out our article on lead qualification to begin qualifying the identified leads from your site.